 Separately acquired trademarks and licences are shown at historical cost.
 Trademarks and licences acquired in a business combination are recognised at fair value at the acquisition date.
 Amortisation is calculated using the straight-line method to allocate the cost of licences over their estimated useful lives of 9 to 10 years.
-Trademarks have an indefinite useful life.
+Trademarks ("Kid Interior" brand name) have an indefinite useful life.